jmccrae/lemon-model.net/validator/errors.md

 ## LANG_ON_RULE

-A langauge tag was added to a rule, this should not be necessary
+A language tag was added to a rule, this should not be necessary

 ### Example